spacetelescope/jdaviz/docs/imviz/displayimages.rst

 outside that bounding box is less reliable.
 This still applies even when you are looking at some other data that is not the reference data if they are linked by WCS because all transformations in glue go through the reference data.
-Such a situation is indicated by "(est.)" and the affected coordinates becoming gray.
+Such a situation is indicated by the affected coordinates becoming gray.

 If your data of interest also has a GWCS with a bounding box, only the mouseover data where it overlaps with the reference data's